Draft horse: Modern uses

-Today, draft horses can be seen in horse shows, pulling competitions, heavy horse trials, parades pulling large wagons, pulling tourist carriages, and they are still seen on some smaller farms in the US and Europe.
+Today, draft horses can be seen in horse shows, pulling competitions, heavy horse trials, parades pulling large wagons, and pulling tourist carriages, and they are still seen on some smaller farms in the US and Europe.
 They are still used by agrarian groups such as the Amish and Mennonites.
-Draft horses are used for logging in dense woodland where there is insufficient space for mechanized vehicles or for other conservation considerations.
+Draft horses are used for logging in dense woodland where space for mechanized vehicles is insufficient or for other fire or conservation considerations.
+Draft horses are still used to tow some canal boats in England.

-Draft horse breeds have played a significant role in the development of many warmblood breeds, popular today in advanced level equine sports.
+Draft horse breeds have played a significant role in the development of many warmblood breeds, popular today in advanced-level equine sports.

 Small areas still exist where draft horses are widely used as transportation due to legislation preventing automotive traffic, such as on Mackinac Island in the United States.

 Care

 Management of a large draft horse can be costly, including feed, shoeing, and veterinary care.
 Although many draft horses can work without a need for shoes, if they are required, farriers may charge twice the price to shoe a draft horse as a light riding horse because of the extra labor and specialized equipment required.
 Historically, draft horses were shod with horseshoes that were significantly wider and heavier than those for other types of horses, custom-made, often with caulkins.

 The draft horse's metabolism is a bit slower than lighter horse breeds, more akin to that of ponies, requiring less feed per pound of body weight.
 This is possibly due to their calmer nature.
 Nonetheless, because of their sheer size, most require a significant amount of feed per day.
-Generally a supplement to balance nutrients is preferred over a large quantity of grain.
+Generally, a supplement to balance nutrients is preferred over a large quantity of grain.
 They consume hay or other forage from 1.5% to 3% of their body weight per day, depending on work level.
 They also can drink up to 25 gal of water a day.
 Overfeeding can lead to obesity, and risk of laminitis can be a concern.